Izenda7Series/docs/install/doc_upgrade_guide.rst

 Upgrade Preparations
 --------------------

 -  Before upgrading Izenda, you will need to download Izenda System Database upgrade scripts.
 These scripts are located on our downloads page in each respective versoin.
-For instance, If you are looking to upgrade to 2.1.0, the update scripts will be found in the directory /v2.1.0/ .
+For instance, if you are looking to upgrade to 2.1.0, the update scripts will be found in the directory /v2.1.0/ .
 Each patch release will contain the upgrade scripts from all prior versions within that Major/Minor version.
 For instance, in the upgrade script for 2.1.0 you will see 2.0.0 - 2.1.0.
 This will upgrade your database from any version in 2.0.x to 2.1.0. |br|

    *  .. _Upgrade_Izenda_App_folder: